 School observations are optional, though highly recommended.

-Experience has shown me that in order to gauge your child's behavior in school, it is not only important to get feedback from teachers, but to also observe your child in the natural school environment.
-Observations tend to be completed prior to the actual evaluation so that your child does not alter the behavior in knowing that he/she is being observed.
+To gauge your child's behavior in school, it is not only important to get feedback from teachers, but to also observe your child in the natural school environment.
+Observations tend to be completed prior to the actual evaluation so that your child does not change the behavior in knowing that he/she is being observed.

 Furthermore, observations provide rich information: